drninkeo/webserver-time/README.md

-    showTimeOnPhone = true;        		// Set to true to enable display on mobile, false to hide it showDate = true;                      	// true to show the date, false to hide it let updateInfo = true; 			// Enable or disable the daily plugin version check for admin
+    showTimeOnPhone = true;        		// Set to true to enable display on mobile, false to hide it showDate = true;                      	// true to show the date, false to hide it updateInfo = true; 			// Enable or disable the daily plugin version check for admin

 ## Important notes: